Frequently Asked Questions

 as birthing doulas or midwives.

-What is the role of an End of Life Doula?
+What is the role of an End of Life Doula, Death Doula?

-The role of an end of life doula is to guide clients through a peaceful transition during their
+The role of an end-of-life doula, also called "death doula" is to guide clients through a peaceful transition during their

 last moments of life.